CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Outside-connections-not-working.md

     * If in doubt, connect both highway roads with a bit of 2-way normal road and see if that helps
 * One way roads preventing vehicles from reaching their destination:
     * Unless you know how to properly use one-way roads, it's best to avoid them.
-    * Activate the road building tool and you'll see white arrows on any one-way roads - replace them with 2-way roads
+    * Activate the road building tool, and you'll see white arrows on any one-way roads - replace them with 2-way roads

 ### Trains